tubularsite/tubular.github.io/README.md

 </h1>

 <p>
- Take a look to our map with events in the incoming months. <br>
+ Take a look to our map with events in the incoming months. <br><br>
     - Dots is location <br>
     - 5 minute walking distance <br>
     - Description of the  event <br>